lgrn/murder/README.md

 ## License

-This project is in the public domain - see the [LICENSE.md](LICENSE.md) file for details.
+This project is in the public domain - see the [LICENSE](LICENSE) file for details.